rkulla/vimogen/README.md

-Vimogen is perhaps the easiest way to install, remove, or update Vim plugins.
+Vimogen is perhaps the easiest way to install, remove, or update Vim plugins -- and to keep them synchronized on different machines.

 Requiring zero-configuration, vimogen is essentially a Pathogen bundle manager that manages the installing/deleting/updating of all your Vim plugins.
 It also